chrismgonzalez/fish-of-the-day/README.md

-# fish-of-the-day
+# Fish of the Day

-A simple menu application using React and Firebase
+A simple menu application using React and Firebase.